Franck Siegler: Third murder in custody and other problems

 On 9 January 2017, Siegler, aged 49, went to the telephone point at Vendin-le-Vieil Prison, with a shoelace in his hand, to telephone relatives, according to him.
 At the same time, Jonathan Fragnière, a 28-year-old inmate imprisoned since July 2012 for aggravated attempted murder, went to the cell of Geoffrey Debouver, another 27-year-old inmate, leaving the cell door open.
 Taking advantage of this access, Siegler entered the cell, threw himself on Debouver, smashed his skull and strangled him to death using his shoelace.
 The prison guards immediately alerted the emergency services, but they were unable to resuscitate the victim.
 The autopsy concluded that there had been a rapid outburst of violence.

 Siegler and Fragnière were taken into custody in connection with this case.
 Only Siegler admitted having struck Devouber.
 Fragnière denied any involvement in the crime.
 At the end of their period in police custody, Siegler and Fragnière were charged with murder in a state of ‘legal recidivism’.
 The two prisoners were transferred to another prison.
 The investigation into the crime concluded that they had been murdered, with evidence that the crime had been prepared.
 The fact that Siegler was holding a shoelace in his hand when he said he wanted to make a phone call lends credence to the theory of premeditation.
 In addition, he had repeatedly announced that he would kill someone in order to be transferred to another prison.
 As for Fragnière, he did not carry out the fatal blows but, because he passively witnessed the crime, he is being prosecuted as an accessory to murder.

 Transferred to the Condé-sur-Sarthe prison, Siegler threatened to kill a guard in 2018 and ransacked his detention area.
 Judge Éric Martin charged him with making death threats and damaging property.
 In June 2019, Siegler called a guard on his cell intercom, telling him that he would have killed the guards if he had had the chance, during a previous hostage-taking incident on 5 March.
 He was again charged with making death threats.
 On 4 September, Siegler set fire to his cell.
 Once the fire had been brought under control, he insulted the prison guards and threatened to kill them.
-He was charged with criminal damage and sentenced to a further 2 years' imprisonment.
+He was charged with criminal damage and sentenced to a further two years’ imprisonment on 10 September.

 On 10 October, he appeared again before the Alençon Criminal Court for damage and death threats committed in 2016, 2018 and 2019.
 He remained in the box for only a short time, before being expelled for refusing to answer Judge Martin's questions.
 Siegler was sentenced to a further 16 months in prison for these offences.
 As a result of this judgement, Siegler's cell was compared to a cell in Beirut.